Michael Leonard Hecht

 Michael Leonard Hecht (born August 31, 1970) is an American economic developer and businessman based in New Orleans, who is currently President & CEO of Greater New Orleans, Inc, the post-Hurricane Katrina economic development organization for the New Orleans region.
-Hecht has previously led the post-Katrina Business Recovery Program for the State of Louisiana, and the post-9/11 Small Business Assistance Program for New York City.
+Hecht previously led the post-Katrina Business Recovery Program for the State of Louisiana and the post-9/11 Small Business Assistance Program for New York City.

 Early life and education

 Hecht grew up in White Plains, New York.
 He went to Yale University, where he created a self-designed major in Race Relations, consisting of study in Sociology, Economics and African-American Studies, and later attended Stanford Business School, where he received his MBA in 1998.